imbo/behat-api-extension/README.md

 For more information regarding regular expressions and the usage of modifiers, [refer to the manual](http://php.net/pcre).

+#### Then the response body is an empty array

+This is the same as `Then the response body is an array of length 0`.

 #### Then the response body is an array of length `:length`

 This step can be used to verify the exact length of a JSON array in the response body.